harsha148/Sentence-Level-AI-Generated-Text-Detection/README.md

 ```bash
 pip install -r requirements.txt
 ```
+**Note**: Use python or python3 script in all scripts if you face any issues with running the scripts.
 ## Datasets
 Each dataset contains six files.
 Within each dataset folder, based on the source of AI-generated sentences in the document, they are organized into different files.
 Below is SeqXGPT-Bench.